-Entering the Examination Mode affects calculator operation as described below.
+Entering an Examination Mode affects calculator operation as described below.

-- The following modes and functions are disabled: eActivity mode, Memory mode, E-CON4 mode, Program mode, vector commands, program commands (∠ (output command), : (multi-statement command), ∠ (carriage return)), data transfer, add-in applications, add-in languages, storage memory access, user name editing, OS Update, Catalog QR Code function. - User data (main memory) is backed up.
-The backed up data will be restored when you exit the Examination Mode.
-Any data created during an Examination Mode session will be deleted when the Examination Mode is exited.
+- The following modes and functions are disabled in the Examination Modes: eActivity mode, Memory mode, E-CON4 mode, Python mode (fx-CG50/fx-CG50 AU), Program mode, vector commands,1 program commands (✓ (output command), : (multi-statement command), ✓ (carriage return)), data transfer, add-in applications,2 add-in languages, storage memory access, user name editing, OS Update, Catalog QR Code function. - 1 Disabled in Examination Mode 1 only.
+Enabled in Examination Mode 2. - 2 The 3D Graph add-in application can be used in Examination Mode 2. - User data (main memory) is backed up.
+The backed up data will be restored when you exit an Examination Mode.
+Any data created during an Examination Mode session will be deleted when an Examination Mode is exited.

-- Replacing batteries with a set of fresh ones is recommended before using the Examination Mode. - In the Examination Mode, the brightness level will change to 1 automatically if you do not perform any operation on the calculator for about 30 seconds.
-Note that in the Examination Mode 1 (not 0) is the darkest level, so battery power runs down faster in the Examination Mode.
-Exit the Examination Mode as soon as possible after you get through using it.
+- Replacing batteries with a set of fresh ones is recommended before using an Examination Mode. - In the Examination Mode, the brightness level will change to 1 automatically if you do not perform any operation on the calculator for about 30 seconds.
+Note that in the Examination Mode 1 (not 0) is the darkest level, so battery power runs down faster in the Examination Modes.
+Exit Examination Modes as soon as possible after you get through using them.

-Entering the Examination Mode
+Entering an Examination Mode